kailaisun/Cchead/README.md

 imHeight=1080
 imExt=.jpg

-If you are using paddledetection, you may modify codes of loading data to train network on this dataset.
+If you are using Paddledetection, you may modify our codes of loading data to train models on this dataset.

 ## Environment
 - The code is tested on Ubuntu 20.04.2, python 3.9, cuda 11.7，Paddle 2.4.2, PaddleDet 2.6.